 occupational health and safety

-Richard has acted for employers in the coal, forestry, pastoral, finance and broadcasting industries and for a number of government authorities.
-He has acted in a number of High Court matters, he was the solicitor for Bryan Pape in his High Court challenge to the tax bonus legislation in 2009.
+Richard has acted for many senior employees, employers in the coal, forestry, pastoral, finance and broadcasting industries and for a number of government authorities.
+He has acted in a number of High Court matters and was the solicitor for Bryan Pape in his High Court challenge to the tax bonus legislation in 2009.

-Richard has been a member of the Employment Law Committee of the Law Society of New South Wales for many years.
+Richard was a member of the Employment Law Committee of the Law Society of New South Wales for many years.
 He is also the Chairman of an independent school.
 He is regularly listed as a leading Employment Lawyer in the Doyle's Guide.